I-am-PUID-0/pd_zurg/README.md

 docker build -t your-image-name https://github.com/I-am-PUID-0/pd_zurg.git
 ```

+## Plex or Jellyfin/Emby deployment

+To use plex_debrid with Plex, the following environment variables are required: PD_ENABLED, PLEX_USER, PLEX_TOKEN, PLEX_ADDRESS

+To use plex_debrid with Jellyfin/Emby, the following environment variables are required: PD_ENABLED, JF_ADDRESS, JF_API_KEY

+### Note: Addtional setup required for Jellyfin
+plex_debrid requires the Library collection service to be set for Trakt Collection: see the plex_debrid [Trakt Collections](https://github.com/itsToggle/plex_debrid#open_file_folder-library-collection-service) for more details

+## Plex Refresh

+To enable Plex library refresh with Zurg, the following environment variables are required: PLEX_REFRESH, PLEX_MOUNT_DIR, PLEX_ADDRESS, PLEX_TOKEN, ZURG_ENABLED, RD_API_KEY, RCLONE_MOUNT_NAME

+## SEERR Integration

+To enable either Overseerr or Jellyseerr integration with plex_debrid, the following environment variables are required: SEERR_API_KEY, SEERR_ADDRESS

 ## Automatic Updates
 If you would like to enable automatic updates for plex_debrid, utilize the ```PD_UPDATE``` environment variable.